Jonathan Gruber (economist): Massachusetts health care reform

-From 2003-06 he was one of the architects of Massachusetts health care reform, also known as "Romneycare."
+From 2003 to 2006 he was one of the architects of Massachusetts health care reform, also known as "Romneycare."
 In 2006 he became an inaugural member of the Health Connector Board, the main implementing body for that effort.

 Gruber was ousted from the Massachusetts Health Connector in February 2015.

 Patient Protection and Affordable Care Act

 During the 2008 election he was a consultant to the Clinton, Edwards and Obama presidential campaigns.

-From 2009-10, Gruber served as a technical consultant to the Obama Administration and worked with both the administration and U.S. Congress to help craft the Patient Protection and Affordable Care Act, often referred to as the ACA or "Obamacare".
+From 2009 to 2010, Gruber served as a technical consultant to the Obama Administration and worked with both the administration and U.S. Congress to help craft the Patient Protection and Affordable Care Act, often referred to as the ACA or "Obamacare".
 The Act was signed into law in March 2010, and Gruber has been described as an "architect", "writer", and "consultant" of the legislation.
 He was widely interviewed and quoted during the legislation's roll-out.